xavinanegron/xavinanegron/README.md

 👋🏻 Greetings!
 I'm Xavina.

--As a **computer science undergraduate**, my enthusiasm for learning extends beyond the classroom.
-My goal is to apply theoretical concepts to real-world coding challenges. 🌎👩🏼‍💻
+-As a **computer science undergraduate**, my dedication for learning extends beyond the classroom.
+In addition to my coursework, I actively practice coding challenges and work on projects outside of class, striving to apply theoretical concepts to real-world scenarios. 🌎👩🏼‍💻

 -Currently, I'm enhancing my skills through Nucamp's Full Stack Web and Mobile App Development bootcamp.
 Here, I'm immersing myself in front-end technologies such as **JavaScript**, **React**, and **React Native**, alongside back-end development with **Node.js**, and mastering database management with **MongoDB**. 📚

--Come along as I blend computer science fundamentals with creative web design, shaping elegant UIs where logic and simplicity sync. 🛠️📝
+-Come along as I blend computer science fundamentals with creative web design, shaping elegant UIs where logic and simplicity combine. 💡✨💻

 <!---